yizhanyun/yx/README.md

 ### GET try rules in more detail

 When a request hit, the URL will be resovled to a handler.
-The handler needs to decide the rules to try different resources.
-Duosite follows the following rules:
+The handler needs to decide the rules to try different resources. yx follows the following rules:

 1. ends with `.[non view engine / template ext]`: server static file.
 2. ends with `.[view engine ext]`: run engine, render file and serve output